scroll-tech/scroll/contracts/docs/apis/L1ERC721Gateway.md

 event FinalizeBatchWithdrawERC721(address indexed _l1Token, address indexed _l2Token, address indexed _from, address _to, uint256[] _tokenIds)
 ```

-Emitted when the ERC721 NFT is batch transfered to recipient on layer 1.
+Emitted when the ERC721 NFT is batch transferred to recipient on layer 1.